rubyworks/ragtag/README.md

 RagTag is a Ruby-based template attribute lanaguage (TAL).
 Yea, it's an acronym.
 Don't blame me, blame those Zope people! :wink:

 RagTag is only loosely based on the Zope TAL sepcification.
-It's first priority has been to provide a good attribute based template system for **Ruby**.
+Its first priority is to *Ruby*, providing a good attribute based template system specially catered to it.

 ## HOW TO USE